codescape/jpa-naming-convention-support/readme.md

 * tables have a four letter alias name, eg. `item`
 * fields are prefixed with the alias name, eg. `item_id`
-* sequences are prefixed with the alias name and reference the id field, eg. `alias_id_seq`
+* sequences are prefixed with the alias name and reference the id field, eg. `item_id_seq`
 * foreign keys are prefixed with the alias name and include the referenced table alias, eg. `item_ordr_id`

 ### Requirements